LLNL/sundials/doc/arkode/guide/source/Usage/SPRKStep_c_interface/User_callable.rst

       :math:`y_{n}` will be returned in the vector *yout*.
 Once the integrator returns at a *tstop* time, any future testing for *tstop* is disabled (and can be re-enabled only though a new call to :c:func:`SPRKStepSetStopTime()`).
-SPRKStep uses the ARKODE
+SPRKStep uses the Lagrange
-      Our testing has shown that Lagrange interpolation typically performs well in this regard, while Hermite interpolation does not.
+      interpolation module by default as our testing has shown that Lagrange interpolation typically performs well in this regard, while Hermite interpolation does not.

       On any error return in which one or more internal steps were taken by :c:func:`SPRKStepEvolve()`, the returned values of *tret* and